 The annual operating budget gives Apex town officials the authority to collect revenue and make expenditures, depending on the priorities of the council, community, and staff.

-- Email your feedback on budget priorities any time throughout the budget planning process (All emails sent to this address are reviewed by budget staff and the full Town Council.)
+The Town of Apex has developed the draft budget for fiscal year 2020-2021 (July 1, 2020 - June 30, 2021).
+We welcome your input via email on budget priorities any time throughout the budget planning process (All emails sent to this address are reviewed by budget staff and the full Town Council.)